enkomio/sacara/ISA.md

 *Pushed Arguments*: **1**

 This directive will read data at the specified SIL offset and will push the result on top of the stack.
+It is possible to specify the type of data to read.
 Find below some examples:

 ```
 .read.b 0xFF    // will read a byte at SIL offset 0xFF